doubleedesign/styled-media-queries/docs.md

 In these examples, the theme object passed to the ThemeProvider contains an object called `breakpoints` with key-value pairs like `sm: 576`, `md: 768`.
 Adjust to suit your own theme.

-The below examples are all equivalent.
+The below three examples are all equivalent.
 I like the first one because it's concise, others like to destructure the theme object, and sometimes explicity including a `return` statement can be clearer in more complex cases.

 ```javascript
 export const SampleElement = styled.div`